sourcegraph/handbook/content/departments/engineering/teams/dev-experience/index.md

 - We primarily build tools and libraries in Go, with a dash of bash scripting in between.
 - We also operate [CI infrastructure](../../dev/tools/infrastructure/ci/index.md) with Kubernetes and Terraform.
+- We're the reference point for any Bazel related effort.